 As a large portion of the Supply Chain revenue comes from outsourcing services provided to clients such as retail products and consumer electronics companies, our operating performance has been and may continue to be adversely affected by declines in the overall performance within these sectors and uncertainty affecting the world economy.
 In addition, the drop in consumer demand for products of certain clients has had and may continue to have the effect of reducing our volumes and adversely affecting revenue, gross margin and overall operating performance.
 Additionally, the markets for the Supply Chain services are generally very competitive, though we believe we have a compelling and differentiated offering due to the value-added services we provide, our commitment to client management and our global reach.
 We also face pressure from our clients to continually realize efficiency gains in order to help our clients maintain their profitability objectives.
-Increased competition and client demands for efficiency we provide and the regions in which we perform them.
+Increased competition and client demands for efficiency miprovements may result in price reductions, reduced gross margins and, in some cases, loss of market share.
+In addition, our profitability varies based on the types of services we provide and the regions in which we perform them.
 Therefore, the mix of revenue derived from our various services and locations can impact our gross margin results.
 Also, form factor changes, which we describe as the reduction in the amount of materials and product components used in our clients' completed packaged product, can also have the effect of reducing our revenue and gross margin opportunities.
 As a result of these competitive and client pressures, the gross margins in our Supply Chain business are low.